Side Show (musical): London

 The musical made its UK premiere in 2016 at the Southwark Playhouse in London for a limited run, running from October 21, 2016 to December 3, 2016.
 Directed by Hannah Chissick, the cast featured Louise Dearman (Daisy) and Laura Pitt-Pulford (Violet), with Dominic Hodson as Buddy Foster.

+On March 3rd 2024, a concert production was staged at The London Palladium, starring Louise Dearman (Daisy) and Rachel Tucker (Violet).
+The cast also featured Bradley Jaden as Terry and Tosh Wanogho-Maud as Buddy.
+Adapted from the 2014 Broadway production, an edited book was presented with newly written narration to accompany the score, which was presented intact.

 University Productions

-The first collegiate production of the reworked version of Side Show was produced as an immersive theatrical experience by USC School of Dramatic Arts in October, 2016 and featured real twins.
+The first collegiate production of the reworked version of Side Show was directed by VP Boyle and produced as an immersive theatrical experience by USC School of Dramatic Arts in October, 2016 and featured real twins.
 Daisy was played by Selene Julia Klasner and Violet by Carson Klasner.